freenas/freenas-docs/userguide/virtualmachines.rst

 Remove the *CDROM* device by clicking
 |ui-options| :menuselection:`--> Delete`.
-This prevents %brand% from trying to boot with the installation media even after it has been installed.
+This prevents %brand% from trying to boot with the installation media after it has already been installed.

 This example creates a FreeBSD VM: